FC's Email

 For general electronics info, I recommend the ARRL as a source of great books for design and theory of fun radio and electronics projects.
 Electronics stores usually have a selection of electronics books.
 Don't forget to visit the nearest library for useful books.
 I recommend the magazine Nuts and Volts, it has lots of fun electronics projects and many useful advertisements.
 Again, many questions can be answered by looking for key words on internet search engines such as Google.
 Another great place to find electronics information and about everything else is Wikipedia, the online encyclopedia.

 I get a lot of requests for samples of the mead and beer recipes that I have online.
 Making your own homebrew is legal in most states in the US.
 It is fun and easy to do, but it is illegal to sell homebrew.
-The best way to get a sample of homebrew is to find a local brewer or make your own.
+The best way to get a sample of homebrew is to find a local brewer or homebrewing club.
+A local supplier of homebrew supplies is a good place to start.

 For some reason, people like to send me their resumes.
 Sorry, but I don't employ anybody but myself.